 Photographs, sound, and video recordings of Festival events, participants, audiences, and bystanders may be used by the Virginia Festival of the Book and Virginia Humanities for publicity and promotional purposes.
 These are the property of the Book Festival and Virginia Humanities.
 Event photography is reserved for authorized media participants and sponsors; visual or audio media taken at the Festival may be used for broadcast or publication only with the permission of Virginia Humanities.

 The safety of speakers, volunteers, and attendees at the Virginia Festival of the Book is our highest priority.
-In support of this, we are implementing enhanced security for the 2018 Festival, in partnership with the UVA Office of Safety and Emergency Preparedness, the UVA Police Department, the Charlottesville Police Department, and the Albemarle County Police Department.
+In support of this, we occasionally implement enhanced security for the Festival, with counsel from and in partnership with the UVA Office of Safety and Emergency Preparedness, the UVA Police Department, the Charlottesville Police Department, and the Albemarle County Police Department.

 The University of Virginia prohibits the possession or use of any weapon, including firearms, by anyone except on-duty or contracted law enforcement officers, while attending a University entertainment or educational activity.
 See generally, 8 VAC 85-20.